Welcome to Southern Association Youth Rodeo!

 Who is on the SAY Rodeo Board of Directors?

 What time should we arrive?

 We stagger our registration times to allow for social distancing and to help keep the lines down at peak times.
-Our registration times will be posted shortly before our first rodeo.
+Our registration times are posted here.

 What is the cost for spectators?

 While the cost for watching the rodeo is free, we gladly accept donations towards our scholarship fund.
 Suggested donation is $5 per person.

 How much does it cost to enter the rodeo?